Walla Walla University School of Nursing accreditations

 The nursing program is approved by:

-• The Oregon State Board for Nursing
+• The Oregon State Board of Nursing

 Walla Walla University is accredited by the Northwest Commission on Colleges and Universities (NWCCU).